Here you can find microcontroller Projects and Tutorials designed by me...a Professional Electronics Design engineer. Find out:

 you can turn on the internal oscillator!

-There are tons of FREE
+There are many FREE

 projects on this site (with source code in C) that you can use to learn